 - fails to pay an accrued entitlement on the employee's death

-- pays an employee in lieu of allowing the employee to take long service leave as a paid break from work
+- pays an employee in lieu of allowing the employee to take LSL as a paid break from work – known as 'cashing out'

-- knowingly employs a person while that employee is on long service leave from employment with that employer or another employer
+- knowingly employs a person while that employee is on LSL from employment with that employer or another employer

 - fails to maintain correct records

-- accepts payment in lieu of taking long service leave as a paid break from work
+- accepts payment instead of taking LSL as a paid break from work – known as 'cashing out'

-- works elsewhere while on long service leave from another employer.
+- works elsewhere while on LSL from another employer.

 Who else is liable?

-Under the LSL Act, a director of a corporation, or a person who takes part in the management of a corporation, may also be liable for the conduct of the corporation where the director knew about the conduct, or was reckless as to whether the conduct engaged in was in breach of the LSL Act.
+- Under the LSL Act 2018, a director of a corporation, or a person who takes part in the management of a corporation, may also be liable for the conduct of the corporation where the director knew about the conduct, or was reckless as to whether the conduct engaged in was in breach of the LSL Act 2018.